 Although research is not typically started in earnest until the second year, first-year fellows investigate the plethora of research opportunities during the first six months of the training program.
 There are basic science, translational and clinical research opportunities in Allergy and Immunology.

 It is expected that by mid-way through the first year, the fellow will identify a mentor, laboratory and project under the guidance of the faculty research panel.
 Appropriate mentors may be selected from any school within the University of Pennsylvania or the Wistar Institute.
 The University of Pennsylvania School of Medicine has an outstanding Immunology Graduate Group that can provide consultation, collaboration and mentorship of the fellow's project.

-A project is approved and the fellow's progress is reviewed twice a year as part of the clinical competency committee meetings.
+A project is approved by the scholarship oversight committee and the fellow's progress is reviewed twice a year as part of the clinical competency committee meetings.
 In addition, fellows are expected to present their research to the division faculty at the quarterly Symposia.

 Fellowship funding is guaranteed in the second and third years.
 Competitive grant awards are encouraged through multiple T32 opportunities at CHOP, Professional Association (AAAAI, CIS, PIDTC) grants and private foundation grants

 Fellows are also eligible for additional training through a variety of master’s degree programs offered through the University of Pennsylvania.

 - Joey Cafone, MD